The Vancouver Christmas Market at Jack Poole Plaza is a great place to shop and get into the festive spirit with friends in November and December.

 If you are looking for an outdoor market to do your Christmas shopping, or just want to see all kinds of interesting quality gift ideas and tasty things to eat, then the Vancouver Christmas Market is definitely worth visiting.
 It’s a very popular attraction!
 As many as a quarter of a million people shop there in a season!

-At the market you’ll find a wide selection of vendors selling food and Christmas-y souvenirs of all kinds.
-There is also a carnival carousel and scavenger hunt for the kids, as well as hot apple cider and mulled wine (for those ages 19+).
+At the market you’ll find a wide selection of vendors selling food and Christmas souvenirs of all kinds.
+There is also a carnival carousel and scavenger hunt for the kids, as well as alcoholic beverages for adults.

-In addition to all the retail stalls, food for sale most years includes glühwein drinks, pretzels, schnitzels and all sorts of pastries.
+In addition to all the retail stalls, food for sale most years includes glühwein drinks, pretzels, schnitzels and a variety of pastries.
 There is also beer and a range of other festive beverages.
-A mug of steaming hot chocolate goes down well as you browse the artisan stalls on chilly days and nights.
+A mug of steaming hot chocolate topped with whipped cream goes down well as you browse the artisan stalls on chilly days and nights.

-Regular features every year include things like the mulled wine and entertainment.
-There is a 30-foot walk-in Christmas tree with thousands of lights.
-Since 2021, carousel rides are free (although donations to the Make-A-Wish charity are greatly appreciated).
+Regular features every year include things like mulled wine and entertainment.
+There is a huge walkthrough Christmas tree with tons of lights.
+Since 2021, carousel rides are free (although donations to charities are greatly appreciated).

 Christmas Market Zones

-In recent years the Vancouver Christmas Market has been divided up into four or so main sections to make it easier to find different things.
+In recent years the Vancouver Christmas Market has been divided up into four main sections to make it easier to find different things.
 When the attraction first started up years ago there were around 24 vendors.
-Now there are over 90!
+Now there are close to 100!

 In typical years, zones include the Christmas Tree Terrace, Artisan Market, Merchant Alley, Marktplatz and Alpine Haus.